Chimichurri Costa Rica – 100% Authentic Recipe

 Sometimes you just need a low-calorie sauce that’s packed with flavor.
 This Costa Rican chimichurri recipe perfectly fits the bill.
 It’s the perfect Costa Rican side dish that you can slather on top of almost anything!

-bowl of chimichurri sauce fro costa rica
+chimichurri costa rica

 About This Costa Rican Chimichurri Recipe